-- 7. Dissemination of knowledge and technology without state involvement (e.g. farmer to farmer propagation, dissemination of best practices, support the development and the official recognition of knowledge provided by the agroecological farms etc.) - 8.
-Support farmers institutions and community-based cooperatives improving access to training, markets, inputs, capital, information, research, storage and processing options on a community level as well as the organization of marketing
+- 7. Dissemination of knowledge and technology without state involvement (e.g. farmer to farmer propagation, dissemination of best practices, support the development and the official recognition of knowledge provided by the agroecological farms etc.). - 8.
+Support farmers institutions and community-based cooperatives improving access to training, markets, inputs, capital, information, research, storage and processing options on a community level as well as the organization of marketing.

-- Increase farmer training of integrated and agroecological crop management options (including systems of rice intensification in both lowland and upland rice), and include Agroecology in Senegal's national agricultural and education policies so, that academic training and the ongoing training of agricultural extension agents includes agroecology and they will be able to support farmers with the needed skills - Participatory research; Support the development and the official recognition of knowledge provided by the agroecological farms; Support research on scaling up agroecology, identifying needs by producers as barriers to scaling up, working with research institutions, conducting participatory research including producers, capitalizing on results, and to popularize them - Document, capitalize and share traditional knowledge among producers, support agroecological community management and more exchanges between agro-ecological producers in Senegal and those in countries like Burkina Faso and Benin. - 9.
-Increase public awareness of the potential for agroecological practices to protect the environment through the rational management of water and regeneration of soils agroecology, including registration of land designated for agroecology with market values, so that land holders have access to credit
+- Increase farmer training of integrated and agroecological crop management options (including systems of rice intensification in both lowland and upland rice), and include agroecology in Senegal's national agricultural and education policies so that academic training and the ongoing training of agricultural extension agents includes agroecology, so they will be able to support farmers with the needed skills. - Participatory research: support the development and the official recognition of knowledge provided by the agroecological farm.
+In addition, also support research on scaling up agroecology, identifying needs by producers as barriers to scaling up, working with research institutions, conducting participatory research including producers, capitalizing on results and popularizing them. - Document, capitalize and share traditional knowledge among producers, support agroecological community management and more exchanges between agro-ecological producers in Senegal and those in countries such as Burkina Faso and Benin. - 9.
+Increase public awareness of the potential for agroecological practices to protect the environment through the rational management of water and the regeneration of soils.